 Cat fleas are parasitic pests that are so small they are sometimes mistaken for a fleck of dirt.
-Adults grow to be between 1/12th and 1/6th of an inch in length.
+Adults grow to be between 1.5 to 3.2 millimeters in length.
 Their hard, flat bodies are dark reddish-brown, and they are wingless.
 Fleas have 6 legs that are long and powerful.
-Their legs allow them to jump quickly onto a new host or out of the way of danger; fleas have a remarkable 8 inch vertical jump.
+Their legs allow them to jump quickly onto a new host or out of the way of danger.
+Fleas have a remarkable 8-inch vertical jump.

 Where are cat fleas found?

-Fleas are found living outside in wooded, grass, and dirt areas; and are usually brought onto properties by wild animals.
+Fleas are found living outside in wooded, grass, and dirt areas and are usually brought onto properties by wild animals.
 Fleas are often introduced to homes by pets like dogs and cats, but people can also bring them inside if the fleas happen to jump onto their shoes or clothing.
 Fleas can also be introduced into homes on used furniture and rugs.
-Once inside, fleas and their eggs can be found on rugs, upholstered furniture, bedding, in the cracks of wooden floors, and behind baseboards; but they spend most of their time living on a host.
-Inside homes and other buildings they reproduce year-round; outside, they generally only breed during the warmer weather months when the temperature and humidity are high enough for proper development.
+Once inside, they spend most of their time living on a host, but fleas and their eggs can also be found on rugs, upholstered furniture, bedding, in the cracks of wooden floors, and behind baseboards.
+Inside homes and other buildings they reproduce year-round.
+Outside, they generally only breed during the warmer weather months when the temperature and humidity are high enough for proper development.

 What do cat fleas eat?

-Cat fleas feed on the blood of warm-blooded mammals; cats, dogs, people, rodents, raccoons, squirrels, skunks, and other wild animals act as common food sources for these pests.
-As cat fleas feed they can transmit some pretty serious diseases and parasites including: murine typhus, the rare bubonic plaque, and tapeworms.
-Their saliva can create an allergic skin reaction causing dermatitis on pets and people; and in the case of a very large infestation, they can cause pets and other animals to become anemic.
+Cat fleas feed on the blood of warm-blooded mammals such as cats, dogs, people, rodents, raccoons, squirrels, skunks, and other wild animals.
+As cat fleas feed they can transmit some pretty serious diseases and parasites, including murine typhus, the rare bubonic plague, and tapeworms.
+Their saliva can create an allergic skin reaction causing dermatitis on pets and people, and in the case of a very large infestation they can cause pets and other animals to become anemic.

 DIY cat flea prevention and control tips

-The following tips can help to prevent fleas from getting into your home and becoming problematic for you, your family, and your pets.
+The following tips can help to prevent fleas from getting into your home or business and becoming problematic for you, your family, your pets, and your customers: